maytwentyone/pypus/docs/about.md

-# The projec on PyPi
+# The project on PyPi
 [PyPi Project](https://pypi.org/project/pypus)

 # The official CLI